Google AdWords Budget for Small Businesses | Digital Position™

 Are Your Keywords Viable For You Right Now?

-If you’re a small business selling home space heaters and you’re going up against Home Depot, the NY Times, and Amazon — yikes.
-If this is the case then I start looking at longer tail keywords, or keywords with less searches that maybe these big businesses have overlooked.
+If you’re a small business selling home space heaters and going up against Home Depot, the NY Times, and Amazon — yikes.
+If this is the case, I start looking at longer tail keywords or keywords with fewer searches that maybe these big businesses have overlooked.

 Think about your business critically: